ECS566 Exclusive Contracts and Digital Platforms

 At the end of the course students will

-- have an understanding of how exclusive contracts affect market outcomes in the economy
+- be able to analyze how exclusive contracts affect market outcomes in the economy

-- gain a deep understanding of the economic tradeoffs involved in determining optimal strategies of multi-sided platforms and evaluating how these practices affect consumers, their 3rd party providers (sellers), and rival platforms.
+- be able to discuss the economic tradeoffs involved in determining optimal strategies of multi-sided platforms and evaluating how these practices affect consumers, their 3rd party providers (sellers), and rival platforms.

 • What is the research question?
 Why is it interesting? (how does it help you to understand the real world?)